-servicesaustralia.gov.au/parentingpayment or call us on the Families line (page 57).
+servicesaustralia.gov.au/parentingpayment or call us on the Families line (page 58).

-- Claimant must: - be the principal carer of a qualifying child aged under 6 if partnered, or aged under 14 if single, and - if required, meet mutual obligation requirements (unless exempt).
+- · Claimant must: - be the principal carer of a qualifying child aged under 6 if partnered, or aged under 14 if single, and - if required, meet mutual obligation requirements (unless exempt).
 For more information go to servicesaustralia.gov.au/mutualobligations - Only one member of a couple can receive Parenting Payment. - Unless exempt, the ordinary waiting period (page 54) applies to claimants.

-- Claimant must be an Australian resident (page 56). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply, including where the person became a single parent while an Australian resident). - Can be paid for up to 6 weeks for a recipient or qualifying child's temporary absence from Australia, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - Payment during subsequent absences may be affected by the length of time a recipient or child spends in Australia since their last return from overseas. - Different rules may apply if a person is covered by an International Social Security Agreement.
+- Claimant must be an Australian resident (page 56). - A newly arrived resident's waiting period (page 55) of 208 weeks and a qualifying residence period (page 55) of 104 weeks applies to claimants (both served at the same time).
+Some exemptions may apply. - · Can be paid for up to 6 weeks for a recipient or qualifying child's temporary absence from Australia, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - Payment during subsequent absences may be affected by the length of time a recipient or child spends in Australia since their last return from overseas. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international